 - See our Traffic Calendar for all of the events that may affect your border crossing.
 Below are some events that especially affect the State of Washington.
 Use alternative border crossings if your trip allows.

-- The Northwest Washington Fair is scheduled in late August in the town of Lynden.
-It is located near the border crossing on Hwy 539 which leads to the border port.
+- The Northwest Washington Fair is typically in late August in the town of Lynden.
+It is located near the border crossing on Hwy 539, which leads to the border port.

 - 4th of July – Travel on Puget Sound highways will increase significantly just before the 4th of July weekend.
 Post-holiday traffic will also be heavy.
 Work on most construction projects around the state will move off the highway during the holiday weekend, but drivers should prepare for shifted lanes, roadway detours, and reduced speed zones in places.
 Drivers should expect longer-than-typical wait times at ferry docks and Canadian border crossings most of the holiday weekend.
 Travel times are significantly lighter the a day or two before or after the holidays.